tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 `npm run build`

 Creates a release build of your plugin.
 This version is optimized for sharing with others, using Terser to make the file as small as possible.
 By default, the plugin will be outputted to `./dist/`.
+It will fail if graphics materials were not converted first.

+`npm run build-graphics`

+Encodes any png files in img folder to base64 and prepares them to be used in code under `pluginGraphics.`

-`npm run build:dev`
+`npm run build-all:dev`

 Creates a develop build of your plugin.
+This includes graphics packing.
 This version is not optimized for sharing, but easier to read in case you want to see the outputted Javascript.
 By default, the plugin will be outputted in the plugin folder of the default [OpenRCT2 user directory](#openrct2-user-directory).

+`npm run build:dev`

+Same as above, but excludes the graphics encoding process

+`npm run start-graphics`

+Will start a script to watch the `img` folder for changes and rebuilds storage of graphics encoded data on change.
+When opening the template folder in VS Code, this command is configured to be auto-run on folder open (you might be propmted to confirm on first time run)

 `npm start` or `npm run start`

 Will start a script that will automatically run `npm run build:dev` every time you make a change to any Typescript or Javascript file inside the `./src/` folder.

 ### Output paths